 Fresh and bright with the flavors of fall, this salad incorporates mixed greens, leftover turkey, apples, nuts, cranberries and cheese.
 Replace traditional cheddar with your favorite raw milk cheddar.

-This beautiful salad, spiced with traditional North African spices, carrots, and cheese would be the perfect way to spice up your Thanksgiving turkey leftovers.
-Just toss in a cup or two of pulled turkey and enjoy the happy crunch and flavorful taste of harissa.
+This beautiful salad, spiced with traditional North African spices, carrots and cheese, is the perfect way to spice up your Thanksgiving turkey leftovers.
+Just toss in a cup or two of pulled turkey, and enjoy the happy crunch and flavorful taste of harissa.